nutes-uepb/docker-volume-backup/README.md

 1. Linux _(Ubuntu 16.04+ recommended)_
 2. Docker Engine 18.06.0+
    - Follow all the steps present in the [official documentation](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce).
+3. Ensure that the `editor` command is configured with the standard editor used on the terminal.
+If not, add the editors used.
+Example, adding the `nano` editor: `sudo update-alternatives --install /usr/bin/editor editor /usr/bin/nano 100`.
+    - To choose the default editor use the command: `sudo update-alternatives --config editor`

 ## Drescription